-• set up a mobile kiln for on-farm use;
+set up a mobile kiln for on-farm use;

-received a \$2000 Community Grant from the Mount Barker Council that enabled us to have a larger kiln made for us by a local fabricator.
+used a \$2000 Community Grant from the Mount Barker Council to have a larger kiln made for us by a local fabricator.

-- conducted training courses and biochar workshops for many other community groups; - donated biochar to Biggest Morning Tea charity auction; - established Quality Control procedures; and - were a finalist in the 2022 Premier's Climate Leaders Awards.
+- conducted training courses and biochar workshops for many other community groups; - donated biochar to Biggest Morning Tea charity auction; - established Quality Control procedures; and - achieved runner-up and finalist in the 2022 Premier's Climate Leaders Awards.